 Patient.
 Hopeful.
 Kind.

-Your favorite Welsh word?
+Your favourite Welsh word?

 I’r Gad!
 (Go for it!
 Thanks to the headmaster of my comprehensive school, Ysgol Gyfun Llanhari, Mr Peter Griffiths!)

 Firstly, well done for your effort and commitment to learning the language.
 Nobody is correct 100% of the time, and everyone of us, whether brave learners or Welsh speakers should be able to adapt and improve the way we use our language in order to promote and encourage its use.
 Don't be afraid to mix the two languages and don't be afraid to ask questions.
 We should all be proud of our language and feel free to speak it confidently.

 Pobol y Cwm is shown Monday-Friday with an omnibus on Sunday.
 For more information visit www.bbc.co.uk/programmes/p001pp0l.